conorwalsh/doat/README.md

 [![HitCount](http://hits.dwyl.io/conorwalsh/doat.svg)](http://hits.dwyl.io/conorwalsh/doat)
 <!--[![Lines of Code](https://tokei.rs/b1/github/conorwalsh/doat?style=flat-square)]()-->

 [DPDK](https://dpdk.org) is a set of C libraries for fast packet processing.
 DOAT is a tool for analysing and assisting in the optimisation of applications built using DPDK.
-DOAT is an out of band analysis tool that doesn't require the DPDK app to be changed.
+DOAT is an out of band analysis tool that does not require the DPDK app to be changed.

 ## Installation